kaaron22/HTMVault/resources/design-document.md

 - We will confirm the non-optional fields provided are not empty and have the correct format
   - If the data provided does not meet these requirements, an ```InvalidAttributeValueException``` will be thrown
   - If the work order completion status is "closed", a ```WorkOrderClosedException``` will be thrown
-  - If the test device is not found, a ```TestDeviceNotFoundException``` will be thrown
+  - If the test device is not found for the provided ID, a ```TestDeviceNotFoundException``` will be thrown

 ### 5.26 Delete Test Device From Work Order Endpoint
 - Accepts ```DELETE``` request to ```/workOrders/workOrderId/testDevices/id```
 - Removes the test device used from the work order specified
+  - If the work order completion status is "closed", a ```WorkOrderClosedException``` will be thrown
+  - If the test device entry is not found, a ```TestDeviceEntryNotFoundException``` will be thrown

 ### 5.27 Close Work Order Endpoint
 - Accepts ```PUT``` request to ```/workOrders/close/workOrderId```
 - Returns the updated work order record, with a completion status of "closed"
-  - If the required fields are not complete, a "WorkOrderNotCompleteException" will be thrown
+  - If the required fields are not complete, including the performance checklist, and at least one labor entry, a ```WorkOrderNotCompleteException``` will be thrown

 ## 6. Tables